derrick-yu1/4-Bit-CPU/README.md

 Description: The data at the address of the RAM module will be loaded into the program counter.

 The signal Cs is HIGH, allowing the RAM module to load its content onto the bus.
-The signal Lp is HIGH, allowing the program counter to load data form the bus, in this case, the content from the RAM module.
+The signal Lp is HIGH, allowing the program counter to load in data from the bus, in this case, the content from the RAM module.

 Diagram: